isabella232/lit.dev/packages/lit-dev-content/site/guide/index.md

 At its core, Lit is two small and fast libraries that help you build web components. lit-html - a declarative template system that leads the pack in size, speed, and expressiveness, and LitElement - a web component base class that combines lit-html with boilerplate-killing reactive state, scoped styles, and a flexible rendering lifecycle.

-Lit is a collection of libraries and tools that help you build web components and d esign systems.
+Lit is a collection of libraries and tools that help you build web components and design systems.

 Lit's main library is lit-element, which provides the LitElement base class and several utilities for writing declarative, reactive, and encapsulated web components.